seckinozler/python-churn-prediction-analysis/README.md

 - `churn_analysis.ipynb`: Jupyter Notebook containing the analysis and modeling steps
 - `churn_analysis.py`: Python script version of the notebook for those who prefer running the analysis as a standard Python script in their local environment.
 - `data/WA_Fn-UseC_-Telco-Customer-Churn.csv`: Dataset file (or data access details)
-- `reports/`: Folder with project reports and visual outputs
 - `README.md`: Project description and documentation

 ---